-- Share your support for bicycle boulevards and this planning document with your elected officials. - Consider volunteering for the Adopt-a Park & Public Areas Program with Tucson Clean & Beautiful to help with maintenance on a bicycle boulevard near you (see page 37). - Work with your neighborhood organization to fund traffic calming strategies in your neighborhood. - Attend outreach meetings and visit TDOT's website to learn more about current and upcoming projects.
+- Share your support for bicycle boulevards and this planning document with your elected officials. - Consider volunteering for the Adopt-a Park & Public Areas Program with Tucson Clean & Beautiful to help with maintenance on a bicycle boulevard near you, and working with Trees for Tucson to plant trees (see page 37). - Work with your neighborhood organization to fund traffic calming strategies in your neighborhood. - Attend outreach meetings and visit TDOT's website to learn more about current and upcoming projects.
 Ask questions.
 Offer your input. - Enjoy regular rides and walks along Tucson's bicycle boulevards!